yamin-shihab/study-notes/grade_7/english_language_arts.md

 * External conflict from another character or force outside the character.
 * Character vs. self is an internal conflict when the character has a problem with themselves they want to deal with. (grief, sadness, anger, loss, fear)
 * Character vs. character is an external conflict in which two characters have a problem with each other. (good guy vs. bad guy)
-* Character vs. nature is an external conflict in which the character has a problem with nature. (animals, plants)
+* Character vs. nature is an external conflict in which the character has a problem with nature. (animals, plants, natural disasters)
 * Character vs. supernatural is an external conflict in which the character has a problem with supernatural forces. (vampires, aliens, werewolves)
-* Character vs. society is an external force in which the character and society have a problem with each other. (laws, rules)
+* Character vs. society is an external force in which the character and society have a problem with each other. (laws, rules, government)
 * The protagonist is the main character who has a goal to achieve or overcome (not always the "good guy").
 * The antagonist is the character whose goal is to prevent the protagonist from succeeding (not always the "bad guy").
 * The rising action includes all the events after the initial event, is in the middle of the story, and comprises most of it too.